 Here’s an example where Spotify has done this right!

 Take a look at the email copy lines I’ve highlighted.
-Spotify is letting me know the benefits I get being one of its users.
+Spotify is letting me know the benefits I get from being one of its users.
 And here’s the super cool part – Spotify hasn’t revealed the benefits I get when I become a Premium User (curiosity pays off well most of the time).
 Anyways, that’s how you talk about the benefits and not the features!
 And as for this example, Spotify has given Free Premium access which makes it too hard to ignore!

 Clean Error-Free Copies